How to Access Property Records in Michigan

 There is no avoiding it; property records contain personal information for the owner.
 Although you cannot remove all your information from property records, you can request that they be pared down to a minimum.
 Contact record holders and have them remove any personally identifiable information (PII) like your email address, phone number, or other details.
 Your name and address will remain.

-Correcting Errors on Property Records
+Property Records Guide

-Michigan County Property Records
+- Maintaining and Amending Michigan Property Records

 - Alcona County